-The CP violating parameter $\epsilon_K$ receives zero contribution in the limit $m_H=m_A$.
-The hadronic factors, along with those for B mesons, are shown in Appendix~\ref{Hadronic}.
+The $CP$ violating parameter $\epsilon_K$ receives zero contribution in the limit $m_H=m_A$.
+The hadronic factors, along with those for $B$ mesons, are shown in Appendix~\ref{Hadronic}.
 The SM prediction for $\Delta m_K$ is partly swamped by the long distance contributions, and the effect from the additional Higgs is not necessarily subdominant.
-The current measurement on $(\Delta M_K)$ is $3.484(6)\times10^{-15}$ GeV, and not likely to improve much in future~\cite{KTeV:2010sng}.
+The current measurement on $(\Delta M_K)$ is $3.484(6)\times10^{-15}$ GeV, and is not likely to improve much in future~\cite{KTeV:2010sng}.
 The latest lattice calculation shows $(\Delta M_K)_{\text{SM}}=5.8(0.6)_{\text{stat}}(2.3)_{\text{sys}}\times10^{-15}$ GeV~\cite{Wang:2022lfq, Bai:2014cva}, allowing sizable NP contribution with a sign opposite to the SM estimation.
-It's expected reducing SM prediction uncertainty to 5\% level is possible in future, with adequate computer resources~\cite{Blum:2022wsz}.
+It is expected that reducing SM prediction uncertainty to the 5\% level is possible in the future, with adequate computer resources~\cite{Blum:2022wsz}.

 Different from the leptonic sector, the FV structure for down-type quarks can be either MFV or NMFV.
-To distinguish, we notice the MFV scenario implies:
+To distinguish, we notice the MFV scenario implies

-If no hierarchies are found, the flavour structure must be NMFV, and the mixing angles in $V_E$ are typically larger than $\lambda^2$.
-The prediction is:
+If no hierarchies are found, the flavor structure must be NMFV, and the mixing angles in $V_E$ are typically larger than $\lambda^2$.
+The prediction is